-In 1872, English immigrant Brainard Skinner established a small cannery in O’Connell Town, now the inner city Brisbane suburb of Windsor.
+In 1872, English immigrant Brainard Skinner established a small cannery in O’Connell Town, now the inner-city Brisbane suburb of Windsor.
 Using the brand name Skinner’s Preserved Delicacies, he became well known for a range of goods, especially his Green Turtle Soup.
-He also canned meat and fruit, and even made a dugong paté.
+He also canned meat and fruit and even made a dugong paté.

-In this article for the Windsor and Districts Historical Society, David Teague has explored the history of this Queensland company.
+In an article for the Windsor and Districts Historical Society, David Teague has explored the history of this Queensland company.
 Skinner’s Preserved Delicacies were advertised and sold in the southern colonies and were also exported to Britain.
 They took a prominent place in the Queensland displays at shows and exhibitions in Australia and Britain.

 The Queenslander, in October 1874, described Skinner’s advantage in the market as a process that prevented over-cooking of the cans’ contents, writing that “The natural nutritious properties and flavor are retained unimpaired to any considerable degree”.